Rug Pad Facts

 Yes!
 A Rug Pad Will Prolong the life of your rug.
 Rug pads act as a barrier between your rug and your floor.
 This minimizes any wear against the back of your rug and floor, hence making the rug and floor last much longer.
 A rug pad also helps with vacuuming and allows the vacuum to remove as much dust as possible from the base of the rug.

 Rug pads can prevent floor indentations from furniture and scratch marks from the back of your rug.
 Our Ultra Premium and Superior pads work best for this.

 For rugs that slide, the right non slip rug pad will keep your rugs in place and safe.
 Our Ultra Premium and Super Hold work best for this.

 A Rug Pad Can Reduce Noise

-Rug pads reduce any echos over hardwood floors and any sounds to people below.
-Our Superior and Ultra Premium work best for this.
+Rug pads reduce any echoes over hardwood floors and any sounds to people below.
+Our Superior and Ultra Premium are rated as excellent noise reduction rug pads.

 A Rug Pad Can Add Comfort

 Rug pads add comfort for walking, sitting and playing on all types of rugs.
 Our Superior and Ultra Premium work best for this and add 1/3” to 3/8” comfort.